bfansports/CloudProcessingEngine/_posts/2015-05-05-use-the-stack.md

 Run it as follow:

     php ClientCommander.php -c clientConfig.json
-    Command [enter]: start_job input_samples/input_thumbs1.json
+    Command [enter]: start_job input_samples/input_video.json

 The script will take the content of your JSON file and will send it to your stack using your SQS input queue.

 Now monitor your stack logs, you should things happening.
-Monitor also your ClientPoller as the stack will be sending messages back.
+Monitor also your ClientPoller client app as the stack will be sending messages back it.

 ### Check the result